ChoiConrad/CSC680-IOS-App-Dev-Project/README.md

 ### Rough UI of the Applications
 #![git] insert the png drawing in here.
-this is a visual on how it will work for Child Programming.

-or

 // put the png of ui for auto loan calc here
 This is the Visual on how Auto Loan Calculator is.

 ### How will this work:
-Everything will be written in Swift and If there are any images that need to be done Will be hand drawn.
+Everything will be written in Swift If there are any images that need to be done Will be hand drawn.